GT2-Software/the-coffee-community/README.md

 Extensive coffee website, for those willing to learn about coffee, or expand their knowledge.
 Created using ReactJS, MobX and Axios.

 # Linked project
-This application is based on [the-coffee-api project](https://github.com/STI-GT/the-coffee-api "STI-GT public coffe Rest API")
+This application is based on [the-coffee-api](https://github.com/STI-GT/the-coffee-api "STI-GT public coffe Rest API") repository.